 |Others||Mobile application to manage your website is suggested||Additional coding tools are provided (Wix Corvid).

 Wix ADI (artificial design intellect) allows an automatic creation of website based on your answers to some questions.

 Explanation for the table:

 Domain Name – this is your website name displayed in the browser window.
-You must register your domain name to keep it for yourself.
+You must register your domain name to own it.
 There are different services online to help you find available domain names: 1) free domain name generators like NameMesh, Nameboy, LeanDomainSearch, and 2) help with registration (domain name registrars, e.g., Domain.com, Bluehost.com).
 Prices for a domain name registration starts from $0.99 per year and might go up to $22.99 per year depending on the chosen domain name extension.
 That is, if you do not choose something like VacationRentals.com that costs millions of dollars.
 Hosting companies might provide a free domain name registration as a part of their service.

 Hosting – this is the physical server where your website is stored and serviced.
 There are many hosting companies in the market offering different calibrated hosting packages depending on hosting space and functions.
 Good examples are Bluehost.com, GoDaddy.com, HostGator.com.
 You can choose from a shared hosting $3.84/mo* or €2.64/mo*, a virtual private hosting (VPS) hosting $29.95/mo* or €16.97/mo*, and a dedicated hosting $119/mo* or €71.47/mo* depending on your website size and requirements.
 Some hosting companies diversify their marketing proposals for websites built with builders and with WordPress.